Motechit/Password-Manager/README.md

 # Password-Manager

-This project will combine both Python programming and Cybersecurity measures to protect and manage our passwords Watch out
+This project will combine both Python programming and Cybersecurity measures to protect and manage our password.